DaoAnhVu1/VDT2024-Phase2-SparkYuniKorn/README.md

 In this demo, there are 2 ways to submit spark job to K8s

 ### Use spark-on-k8s python packages
+To submit your Spark application to the Kubernetes cluster using spark-on-k8s, ensure that your kubectl is properly configured, as the submission will rely on it.
+Once kubectl is correctly set up, you can submit your Spark application with the following command:
 ```sh
 python ./submit-script/submit.py
 ```